Supermjork/Text_Classification_Modelling/README.md

 ## Data Used

-Classification Task will be using the [CNN-DailyMail News](https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail) data.
+Classification Task will be using the [IMDB Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) data.

-Language Modelling will be using the [Plain Text Wikipedia](https://www.kaggle.com/datasets/ltcmdrdata/plain-text-wikipedia-202011) data.
+Language Modelling will be using the [Cornell Movie-Dialogue Corpus](https://www.kaggle.com/datasets/rajathmc/cornell-moviedialog-corpus) data.

 Note that the data will not be within the repo due to its size (~500MB, ~23GB respectively)